Ordering Your Free Indoor Food Scrap Bins

 Now that your order has been placed, it’s time to plan for program rollout.
 Listed below are some helpful tips and reminders to help you plan for a successful food scrap collection program.

 - Familiarize yourself with what materials are accepted in your city’s organics collection program and plan to share details with your staff and custodians.
 Educational memos and day-of-rollout trainings are highly encouraged.
 Also, think about your customers (if appropriate) and how you’ll educate them on the new organics program.

-- Apply “organics” labels on all containers when they arrive and place them in the appropriate locations with informational signage located at eye-level.
+- Apply labels on all indoor bins and place new indoor green bins in the appropriate locations.
+Use signs at eye-level to show at a quick glance what goes in which bin.
+For more free resources such as stickers and signs, go to www.RecyclingRulesAC.org/resources.
 Conduct trainings with staff and custodians, making sure custodians know where the new hauler-serviced organics bins are located.
 Confirm your organics collection service day(s) and location of bin service (e.g. curbside or enclosure) with your provider.

 - Monitor, adjust, and continue to educate staff and custodians to ensure a successful program.
 Address contamination issues promptly and monitor bin fullness to ensure both indoor and outdoor (hauler-serviced) bins are the appropriate size.
 With food scraps and compostable paper now going in your organics bins, you may be able to reduce your garbage container(s) or collection frequency.
 Contact your garbage service provider to make service level adjustments as needed.